Demographics of Białystok: Belarusians

 Białystok is a center of culture and society of Belarus (according to the census, they are almost 7,500, which represents 2.5% of residents of Białystok).
-There is a Belarus Consulate in the city, and organizations exist such as the Belarusian Social and Cultural Association, the Belarusian Youth Union, the Union of Belarus to Poland, the Belarusian Association of Literary Bialowieza, Belarusian Historical Society, Belarusian Association of Journalists, Belarusian Students Association, Center for Civic Education, Poland-Belarus, Society of Belarusian Culture.
+There is a Belarus Consulate in the city, and organizations exist such as the Belarusian Social and Cultural Association, the Belarusian Youth Union, the Union of Belarus to Poland, the Belarusian Association of Literary Białowieza, Belarusian Historical Society, Belarusian Association of Journalists, Belarusian Students Association, Center for Civic Education, Poland-Belarus, Society of Belarusian Culture.

-Bialystok also hosts cultural events such as nationwide Festival "Belarusian Song" and Day of Belarusian Culture.
+Białystok also hosts cultural events such as nationwide Festival "Belarusian Song" and Day of Belarusian Culture.
 Belarus Radio Right (Białoruskie Radio Racja) is based in the city and transmits radio programming to Belarus.
 There are a number of Belarusian-language newspapers: Niwa, Belarusian Historical Papers, Pravincyja and Czasopis.

+Jews

+Jewish community of Białystok traces its history to the city's early days.
+The community developed and by 1897 Jews made up about 66% of the city's population.

 Russians

 Russians are a minority, they are scattered around the territory of Poland but mostly reside in eastern Poland.
 There are 3244 Russians in Poland, living mainly in Białystok and the surrounding region, according to the 2002 census.
 The HFHR estimated around 13,000-15,000 Russians are in Poland.
 In Białystok, the main organization of work - Russian Cultural and Educational Association, organizing the Days of Russian Culture.